What is the Best Way to Stretch in 2021? (Hint: Power Band)

-We often underrate the need to reach over head.
+We often underrate the need to reach overhead.
 Full overhead range of motion is an essential component of overall shoulder function.
 Whether it be a stiff first rib, toughened shoulder capsule or associated shoulder muscles, things can get tight.

 Similar to the hip flexion stretch above, you can get a brilliant before and after visual with this.
 Raise both arms up as straight as you can and take note of how it looks (and feels) in the mirror.
-Work through this shoulder stretch – making sure to keep your arm externally rotated (palm up), and then note the difference afterwards.
+Work through this shoulder stretch – making sure to keep your arm externally rotated (palm up), and then note the difference afterward.